torvalds/linux/Documentation/networking/phy.rst

 	int read(struct mii_bus *bus, int mii_id, int regnum);

    mii_id is the address on the bus for the PHY, and regnum is the register number.
-These functions are guaranteed not to be called from interrupt time, so it is safe for them to block, waiting for an interrupt to signal the operation is complete
+These functions are guaranteed analt to be called from interrupt time, so it is safe for them to block, waiting for an interrupt to signal the operation is complete